juxhouse/bela-resources/Concepts.md

 #### Automatic Layout

 When there is a dependency line from element A to element B, BELA will do automatic diagram layout to try and position A further up and B further down.
-When that is impossible (in the case of a dependency cycle, for example) the dependency line that is pointing upward will be displayed in red.
+When that is impossible (in the case of a dependency cycle, for example) the dependency line that is pointing upward will be displayed in bright purple.

 #### Dataflow Direction